nya-furball/lockpi/README.md

 ### Notes on Distro/Target support:
-Debian Buster is not officially supported right now as their kernel does not support the `adiantum` cipher module.
+Installing on Debian Buster is not officially supported right now as their kernel does not support the `adiantum` cipher module.
 However, you can compile your own kernel with the `adiantum` module in Debian and use that. <br/>
 There is planned support for targets: debian, kali, arch.<br/><br/>

 ### Issues: